istvano/dev-machine/README.md

 * `make pro/workspace` will run ansible and provision dev workspace e.g. gitconfig
 * `make pro/misc` will run ansible and provision multimedia and office, backup apps and browser
 * `make pro/security` will run ansible and enable firewall
+* `make pro/sync` will run ansible and install syncthing

 ### Params